Static friction of liquid marbles

-To test the generality of our findings, we turn to two-dimensional granular rafts, where the effective confining pressure can be probed independently — for instance, by measuring the force needed to yield the raft via an obstacle-dragging experiment.
-To do this, we prepare a granular raft by depositing a mass $m_g$ of glass beads, each with a diameter $d = 110 \pm 20$~$\mu$m and density $\rho_g$, onto the surface of a water bath contained within a Langmuir–Blodgett trough.
-The particles form a monolayer with surface coverage $\phi$, which is controlled by adjusting the liquid bath surface area $S_t$.
-The surface fraction is given by $\phi = 3 m_g / 2\rho_g d S_t$.
-To measure the interaction force between grains, we insert the core of a vertical glass optical fiber (length ranging from 3 to 5.5 cm depending on the experiment, and diameter 125~$\mu$m) into the raft.
-The fiber is clamped at one end, while the trough is translated horizontally at a velocity (1~mm/s) low enough to avoid dynamic effects.
-As the fiber encounters resistance from the granular monolayer, it bends, and the resulting force $F_y$ is estimated from the deflection $\delta$ (Fig.~\ref{F4}, inset), using Hooke's law, $F_y = k \delta$, where $k$ is the effective spring constant of the fiber.
-The value of $k$ is determined from static deflection of the fiber under its own weight when clamped horizontally, yielding $k$ from 10~mN/m to 60~mN/m for long and short fibers, respectively.
-In the steady state, the fiber locally yields the granular raft, we therefore expect the exerted force to scale as $F_y \sim q_y$, hence $F_y\sim f(\phi)$, and by normalizing with the asymptotic force at large $\phi$: $f(\phi)=F_y/F^\mathrm{max}_y$.
-Measuring $F_y(\phi)$ thus provides an independent way to probe the functional form of $f(\phi)$, and consequently the effective surface tension of the interface.
+To test the generality of the logistic prediction beyond liquid marbles, we turn to two-dimensional granular rafts, another type of interfacial granular assembly.
+For rafts, the effective confining pressure can be probed directly by measuring the force required to yield the granular in an obstacle-dragging experiment~\cite{dollet2005two, kolb2013rigid, seguin2016local}.
+Rafts are prepared by depositing a mass $m_g$ of hydrophobic glass beads (water contact angle 110°) or lycopodium, of diameter $d$ and density $\rho_g$, onto a water bath in a Langmuir–Blodgett trough (End Matter, Appendix H).
+Adjusting the bath area $S_t$ controls the monolayer surface fraction, $\phi=3m_g/(2\rho_g dS_t)$.
+To measure intergrain forces, we insert vertically the core of a glass optical fiber into the raft.
+The fiber, of diameter $125~\mu$m and length $3$--$6$~cm depending on the experiment, is clamped at one end while the trough is translated horizontally at $1~\mathrm{mm/s}$, slow enough to avoid dynamic effects.
+As the raft resists the fiber motion, the fiber bends, and the yielding force $F_y$ is obtained from its deflection $\delta$ (Fig.~\ref{F4}b, inset) using $F_y=k\delta$.
+The effective stiffness $k$ is calibrated from the static deflection of the horizontally clamped fiber under its own weight, giving $k=10$--$60~\mathrm{mN/m}$ for long to short fibers, in agreement with the cantilever-beam equation (End Matter, Appendix I).
+In steady state, the fiber locally yields the granular raft, and we expect the exerted force to scale as $F_y \sim q_y$, and thus with $F_y\sim f(\phi)$.
+Since $f(\phi)$ is expected to saturate to unity at large surface fractions, we normalize $F_y(\phi)$ by its asymptotic value $F_y^{\max}$.
+This provides an independent probe of the functional form $f(\phi)=F_y(\phi)/F_y^{\max}$ and, consequently, of the interface effective surface tension.